Semidefinite Programming and Nash Equilibria in Bimatrix Games: Introduction

 These results motivate the notion of an approximate Nash equilibrium, a solution concept in which players receive payoffs ``close'' to their best response payoffs.
 More precisely, a pair of strategies $(x^*, y^*)\in \triangle_m \times \triangle_n$ is an \emph{(additive) $\epsilon$-Nash equilibrium} for the game $(A,B)$ if and {\aaa Note that when $\epsilon=0$, $(x^*,y^*)$ form an exact Nash equilibrium, and hence it is of interest to find $\epsilon$-Nash equilibria with $\epsilon$ small.
 Unfortunately, approximation of Nash equilibria has also proved to be computationally difficult.} Cheng, Deng, and Teng have shown in~\cite{chen2006computing} that, unless PPAD $\subseteq$ P, there cannot be a fully polynomial-time approximation scheme for computing Nash equilibria in bimatrix games.
 There have, however, been a series of constant factor approximation algorithms for this problem~\cite{daskalakis2007progress, daskalakis2006note, kontogiannis2006polynomial, tsaknakis2007optimization}, with the current best producing a .3393 approximation via an algorithm by Tsaknakis and Spirakis~\cite{tsaknakis2007optimization}.

 We remark that there are exponential-time algorithms for computing Nash equilibria, such as the Lemke-Howson algorithm~\cite{lemke1964equilibrium, savani2006hard}.
 There are also certain subclasses of the problem which can be solved in polynomial time, the most notable example being the case of zero-sum games (i.e. when $B=-A$).
 This problem was shown to be solvable via linear programming by Dantzig~\cite{dantzig1951proof}, and later shown to be polynomially equivalent to linear programming by Adler~\cite{adler2013equivalence}.
 Aside from computation of Nash equilibria, there are a number of related decision questions which are of economic interest but unfortunately NP-hard.
-Examples include deciding whether a player's payoff exceeds a certain threshold in some Nash equilibrium, deciding whether a game has a unique Nash equilibrium, or testing whether there exists a Nash equilibrium where a particular set of strategies is not played~\cite{gilboa1989nash}.
+Examples include deciding whether a player's payoff exceeds a certain threshold in some Nash equilibrium, deciding whether a game has a unique Nash equilibrium, or testing whether there exists a Nash equilibrium where a particular set of strategies is not played~\cite{gilboa1989nash, conitzer2002complexity}.

-Our focus in this paper is on understanding the power of semidefinite programming\footnote{The unfamiliar reader is referred to~\cite{vandenberghe1996semidefinite} for the theory of SDPs and a description of polynomial-time algorithms for them based on interior point methods.} (SDP) for finding approximate Nash equilibria in bimatrix games or providing certificates for related decision questions. {\aaa The goal is not to develop a competitive solver, but rather to analyze the algorithmic power of SDP when applied to basic problems around computation of Nash equilibria.} Semidefinite programming relaxations have been analyzed in the past for an array of intractable problems in computational mathematics (most notably in combinatorial optimization~\cite{goemans1995improved},~\cite{lovasz1979shannon} and systems theory~\cite{boyd1994linear}), but to our knowledge not for computation of Nash equilibria in general bimatrix games.
-SDPs have appeared however elsewhere in the literature on game theory for finding equilibria, e.g. by Stein for exchangeable equilibria in symmetric games~\cite{stein1943exchangeable}, by Parrilo, Laraki, and Lasserre for Nash equilibria in zero-sum polynomial games~\cite{parrilo2006polynomial, laraki2012semidefinite}, or by Parrilo and Shah for zero-sum stochastic games~\cite{shah2007polynomial}.
+Our focus in this paper is on understanding the power of semidefinite programming\footnote{The unfamiliar reader is referred to~\cite{vandenberghe1996semidefinite} for the theory of SDPs and a description of polynomial-time algorithms for them based on interior point methods.} (SDP) for finding approximate Nash equilibria in bimatrix games or providing certificates for related decision questions. {\aaa The goal is not to develop a competitive solver, but rather to analyze the algorithmic power of SDP when applied to basic problems around computation of Nash equilibria.} \jeffg{Semidefinite programming relaxations have been analyzed in depth in areas such as combinatorial optimization~\cite{goemans1995improved},~\cite{lovasz1979shannon} and systems theory~\cite{boyd1994linear}, but not to such an extent in game theory.
+To our knowledge, the appearance of SDP in the game theory literature includes the work of Stein for exchangeable equilibria in symmetric games~\cite{stein1943exchangeable}, of Parrilo on zero-sum polynomial games~\cite{parrilo2006polynomial}, of Parrilo and Shah for zero-sum stochastic games~\cite{shah2007polynomial}, and of Laraki and Lasserre for semialgebraic min-max problems in static and dynamic games~\cite{laraki2012semidefinite}.}